Everything you need to know about RO water, Shrimp Minerals and TDS

 To prevent higher concentrations of minerals in our shrimp tanks we top up the tanks with pure RO water when we are not doing water changes.
 Since RO water contains no minerals it will dilute the higher concentration of water in the tank returning it to normal before evaporation occurred.

 Top-ups are the only time in which you should add pure RO water to a tank.

 Float valves have really assisted in making shrimp keeping easy.
 They assist by adding water slowly to a tank as soon as it evaporates, keeping water levels constant, by replacing the lost water with pure RO to ensure there is not a change in the parameters of the tank.

 If you have a spot and can add one to your tank it's highly recommended.
 They can however be costly sometimes, but it's well worth the investment.

 Frequently Asked Questions

 Preferably not!
-Since it contains no minerals it can be harmful for you if consumed regularly.
-The same applies for shrimp.
+Since it contains no minerals it can be harmful to you if consumed regularly.
+The same applies to shrimp.

 Water that has passed through a RO membrane that has a TDS of lower than 15-10 TDS would be considered RO water.